-Moving forward after a life-changing injury
+Patrick's moving forward after a life-changing injury.

-WHEN Patrick’s customers give feedback about his service, they often praise his empathy and passion for the job.
+When Patrick’s customers give feedback about his service, they often praise his empathy and passion for the job.

 The telco salesperson takes great pride in knowing everything about the products and services his company provides and meeting the needs of every phone, NBN and air conditioning system customer he speaks to.